sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-04/chapter-03/README.md

 ```

 Next, we use the contract's `move` public function.
-The parameters of the `move` function include the player's signature, and the position of the firing, as well as the result of the hit or not reported by the opponent, and the zkSNARKs proof provided by the opponent.
+The parameters of the `move` function include the player's signature, and the position of the firing, as well as the result of the hit or not reported by the opponent, and the zkSNARK proof provided by the opponent.
 At the same time, the new balance of the contract needs to be calculated.

 ```js
 tx.setInputScript(0, (tx, output) => {